What are these ‘Correspondence or Back Shu points’?

 For example, Bladder 18, the Correspondence point of the Liver, is a major point for balancing an overburdened Liver organ.

 However, to some extent it also calms Liver Qi stagnation, for example, so can be used to support other treatment aimed at that.

-Sometimes when Qi has moved out of place, perhaps is tending to ascend too much because of deficiency below, Correspondence points on the dorsal area can be used to send Qi downwards, and points on the lumbar area can be used to hold it down.
+Sometimes when Qi has moved out of place, perhaps tending to ascend too much because of deficiency below, Correspondence points on the dorsal area can be used to send Qi downwards, and points on the lumbar area can be used to hold it down.

 Where an organ is under-performing, some acupuncturists use the related Correspondence point to tonify or regulate it.

 Some back shu points also have other important functions.
 For example, Bladder 23, the Kidney back shu point, is often used to strengthen the lumbar area and to fortify Kidney functions such as Kidney Yin, Kidney qi and Kidney Yang.

 Now read about something similar, the Acupuncture Alarm points.

 Get back from Back Shu points to Acupuncture Point Categories.